CellProfiler/tutorials/internal_use/docs/source/BeginnerSegmentation/BeginnerSegmentationPlugins.md

 ### Bonus-to-the-Bonus - add the provided nuclear segmentations as well
 1. Drag and drop the `cellpose_masks_nuclei` folder in the Images module to add the nuclear masks to the image list.
 1. Go to the NamesAndTypes module and configure it so both kinds of masks can be loaded (hint: there's a duplicate button you can use to make a second copy of a channel!)
+1. Go to the NamesAndTypes module and configure it so both kinds of masks can be loaded (hint: there's a duplicate button you can use to make a second copy of a channel!)
   - You'll probably have to modify the existing settings for loading the cell masks by changing its rule or adding a second rule.
 Do you understand how/why?

 ## **Exercise 2: Running ilastik locally or from a Docker container**